Cyprus – Northern (Kyrenia, Famagusta) Oct 13-15, 2021

 I started my drive around to the west side of northern Cyprus.
 I stopped at a small town for lunch and to recharge my computer.
 A Turkish man was there who lived in England for 16 years and we spent a long time talking.
 I even had a haircut.

-Soli Ruins is an ancient Greek city located next to the town of Karavostasi, southwest of Morphou (Guzelyurt), and on the coast in the gulf of Morphou.
+Soli Ruins is an ancient Greek city located next to the town of Karavostasi, southwest of Morphou (Guzelyurt), and on the coast in the Gulf of Morphou.
 Since 1974 the site has been under the de facto control of the Turkish Republic of Northern Cyprus.

 At its current location, the whole urban centre was designed by Solon during his 10-year trip, after whom the name Soloi is commonly attributed.
 Soloi was one of the ten city-kingdoms into which Cyprus was divided at the time.

-What remains today is mainly from the Roman period, most notably the mosaic floor of the basilica with its wealth of birds, animals, and geometric designs, and a picture of a swan, all under a large roof.
+What remains today is mainly from the Roman period, most notably the mosaic floor of the basilica with its wealth of birds, animals, geometric designs, and a picture of a swan, all under a large roof.
 High above, there is a theatre but it has been renovated to the point that it no longer has any atmosphere of its original age.

 A trio of ancient underground tombs has been discovered near Soli.
 The tombs were excavated in 2005 and 2006.
 Two of the tombs contained many findings, but the third tomb was empty as a result of looting.
 According to archaeologists, the findings indicate a high level of wealth and power.
 Some of the vessels found are similar to items typically produced in Athens.
 The artifacts are on display at the Museum of Archeology and Nature in Morphou.